 Beginning with the 2007 data, the rules used to identify outlier prices for prescription medications in the PC changed.
 New outlier thresholds were established based on the distribution of the ratio of retail unit prices relative to the AWUP in the 2006 MarketScan Outpatient Pharmaceutical Claims database.
 The new thresholds vary by patent status, whereas in prior years they did not.
 These changes improve data quality in three ways: (1) the distribution of prices in the MEPS better benchmarks to MarketScan, overall and by patent status (Zodet et al. 2010), (2) fewer pharmacy-reported payments and quantities (for example, number of pills) are edited, and (3) imputed prices reflect prices paid, rather than AWUPs.
 As a result, compared with earlier years of the MEPS, starting with 2007 there is more variation in prices for generics, lower mean prices for generics, higher mean prices for brand name drugs, greater differences in prices between generic and brand name drugs, and a somewhat lower proportion of spending on drugs by families, as opposed to third-party payers.
-Beginning with the 2008 data, pharmacy reports of free antibiotics were not edited as if they were outliers.
+Pharmacy reports of free antibiotics were not edited as if they were outliers.
+Beginning with the 2010 data, some additional free drugs obtained through commercial pharmacies were not edited.